frequency-chain/rewards-url-gen/README.md

 `PUBLIC_KEY="5CiPPseXPECbkjWCa6MnjNokrgYjMqmKndv2rSnekmSK2DjL"
 MSA_ID="1"`

+*NOTE*: The public key uses SS58 formatting and MUST use the proper prefix:
+- Mainnet: 90 (default for the tool)
+- Testnet: 42

-NOTE: The public key is converted to *Frequency MAINNET* but is the same underlying address: `f6YBWR8RZmcd1k6s93PvkaJmhK79pQUbGuU9xjD5GPjbVFRLp`
+The encode tool will default to *Frequency MAINNET* (use `--chainPrefix` to use a different encoding), but is the same underlying address: `f6YBWR8RZmcd1k6s93PvkaJmhK79pQUbGuU9xjD5GPjbVFRLp`

 Payload: